AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex4.md

 The Bi-directional Segment Sharing - connector works in both ways.
 That means that if you have a Trait or Segment that was built in Adobe Audience Manager natively, it will be shared towards Adobe Experience Platform.

-To view AAM Traits or Segmenrs in Adobe Experience Platform, log in to Adobe Experience Platform by going to this URL: [https://platform.adobe.com](https://platform.adobe.com)
+To view AAM Traits or Segments in Adobe Experience Platform, log in to Adobe Experience Platform by going to this URL: [https://platform.adobe.com](https://platform.adobe.com)

 After logging in, you'll land on the homepage of Adobe Experience Platform.